US Tornadoes: Buhari Commiserates with Biden, Americans

 Deji Elumoye in Abuja

-President Buhari, in a release on Sunday by his spokesman, Garba Shehu, extended the sympathies of Nigeria to the government and people of the United States following the devastating tornadoes ripping across six states, leaving destruction and death on their trail.
+The president, in a statement yesterday by his spokesman, Garba Shehu, extended the sympathies of Nigeria to the government and people of the United States following devastating tornadoes ripping across six states, leaving destruction and death on their trail.

 The president urged fellow Nigerians to join the rest of the world in praying for the deceased and the quick recovery of other victims and their families at this difficult time.